Investors Have Opportunity to Lead Next Bridge Hydrocarbons, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 15, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Next Bridge Hydrocarbons, Inc. ("NBH" or the "Company") (Private).
+BENSALEM, Pa., April 18, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Next Bridge Hydrocarbons, Inc. ("NBH" or the "Company") (Private).

 Class Period: December 2022 spin-off from Meta Materials, Inc.